Sharing to learn and learning to share; Fitting together Meta-Learning, Multi-Task Learning, and Transfer Learning: A meta review: Ensemble of the learning paradigms

 \section{Ensemble of the learning paradigms}

-The strength and weaknesses of the learning paradigms detailed in Sec. \ref{learning_paradigms} are summarized in Tab. \ref{tab:proscons}.
-Each of the algorithm has some drawbacks, which are overcome by another learning algorithm.
-Like meta learning supports homogeneous tasks and unimodal input but \ac{MTL} may integrate heterogeneous tasks and multimodal inputs.
-Similarly, introducing a new task is much simpler in meta learning and transfer learning as compared to \ac{MTL}.
-For these reasons, in the literature these algorithms are coupled together, to utilize their best features.
-This section will discuss the research performed in various ensembles of these algorithms.
+The strengths and weaknesses of the learning paradigms detailed in Sec. \ref{learning_paradigms} are summarized in Table \ref{tab:proscons}.
+Each algorithm has some drawbacks, which are overcome by another learning algorithm.
+For example, meta-learning supports homogeneous tasks only, while \ac{MTL} may integrate heterogeneous tasks and multimodal inputs.
+Introducing a new task is much simpler in meta-learning and transfer learning than \ac{MTL}.
+For these reasons, these algorithms are coupled together in the literature to utilize their best features.
+This section discusses the research performed in various ensembles of these algorithms.